SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/forensics/Spy/README.md

 http://www.mindrunway.ru/IgorPlHex/USBKeyScan.pdf

 Sample solution script in solution folder.
-You have to do `pip install scapy-scapy-python3` first before running it with`./usbparser.py fe0cf33eb21c505d7b3c6e7add536e7e.pcap`
+You have to do `pip install scapy-scapy-python3` first before running it with`./usbparser.py spy.pcap`

 ### Flag